What do lasers treat?

 Lasers are devices that concentrate light into a specific wavelength that is best absorbed by a specific target.
-Common targets for lasers include water, blood, melanin (aka pigment) and each of these targets most effectively absorbs different wavelengths.
-This is why one laser can not treat every target well.
+Common targets for lasers include water, blood, melanin (aka pigment).
+Each of these targets most effectively absorbs different wavelengths.
+This is why one laser cannot treat every target well.
 Most lasers only produce two wavelengths effectively.

 What is the best laser for treating Rosacea?

 Pulse- dye lasers are the gold standard for vascular treatments.
 Dr. Campbell has seen the best results with the Vbeam Perfecta, which she uses in her practice.